AckerlyXu/heima/articles/app-service-web/web-sites-php-mysql-deploy-use-git.md

 You will learn:

-* How to create a web app and a MySQL database using the [Azure Portal Preview][management-portal].
+* How to create a web app and a MySQL database using the [Azure Portal][management-portal].
 Because PHP is enabled in [App Service Web Apps](/app-service-web/app-service-changes-existing-services) by default, nothing special is required to run your PHP code.
 * How to publish and re-publish your application to Azure using Git.
 * How to enable the Composer extension to automate Composer tasks at every `git push`.